polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/NFT_Transaction.md

 > After successfully connecting the wallet, you should check again to see whether the transaction information listed above is complete and correct.

 ### Step4.
-Transaction Authorization
+Transaction authorization
 Click “Approve”.
 You should check the approved information in your wallet, and then click “Confirm”.
 ![img_41.png](img_41.png)

 ### Step5.
-Transaction Information Confirmation and Transaction Completion
+Transaction information confirmation and transaction completion
 Click “Next” and check the transaction information.
 Click “Confirm” in the pop-up window, and click “Confirm” in the wallet to submit the transaction.
 ![img_42.png](img_42.png)